-(l) La Union, Sonora, Mexico
+(k) La Union, Sonora, Mexico

-The La Union Property is a part of the Letter Agreement with Millrock.
-As a result, the Company gained a 100% exploration concession interest in the La Union Property on June 24, 2019.
+The Company has a 100% exploration concession interest in the La Union Property.

-(m) Western Ontario, Canada
+(l) Northwestern Ontario, Canada

-In April 2019, the Company acquired a 100% interest in the Oakes, Longrose, Pichette and Vincent projects in Western Ontario, Canada.
-In July 2020, the Company expanded and acquired a 100% interest in the Kenora project in Western Ontario, Canada.
-As at September 30, 2020, the Company owned 1,282 claims for these projects (2019 - 35).
+In April 2019, the Company acquired a 100% interest in the Oakes, Longrose, Pichette and Vincent projects in Northwestern Ontario, Canada.
+In July 2020, the Company expanded and acquired a 100% interest in the High Lake (Kenora) project in Western Ontario, Canada.